How to set background connectivity options (HTML)

 Several mechanisms discussed below can be used to enable real-time scenarios for apps that are placed on the lock screen.
 Each has its benefits and tradeoffs.
 The mechanisms are not mutually exclusive and can be combined in some apps.

-WNS is a cloud service hosted by Microsoft for Windows 8 that can be used by Windows Store apps to receive notifications that can run code, update a live tile, or raise an on-screen notification.
+WNS is a cloud service hosted by Microsoft for Windows 8 that can be used by Windows Runtime apps to receive notifications that can run code, update a live tile, or raise an on-screen notification.
 In order to use WNS, the local computer must be connected to the Internet so that the WNS service can communicate with it.
 For more information, see Push notification overview

-A Windows Store app in the foreground can use WNS to update live tiles, raise notifications to the user, or update badges.
+A Windows Runtime app in the foreground can use WNS to update live tiles, raise notifications to the user, or update badges.
 Apps do not need to be on the lock screen to use WNS.
 You should consider using WNS in your app if it must run code in response to a push notification.

 For apps that do not have to be on the lock screen (most apps), WNS can be used to provide a live tile update.